cseanburns/personal_knowledge_mgmt/src/9-searching-collecting-organizing-library-sources-part-1.md

 Infokat can facilitate an interlibrary loan request.
-Although interlibrary loans mean that we won't get immediate access to the requested source, it's still fast.
+Although interlibrary loans mean that we won't get immediate access to the requested source, they are still often fast.
 In my experience,
-I usually receive PDF copies of journal articles within 24 hours, and for many books that I've requested through interlibrary loan, I've generally receive copies within one to three days.
+I usually receive PDF copies of journal articles within 24 hours, and for many books that I've requested through interlibrary loan, I generally receive copies within one to three days.

 Infokat also works well with Zotero and other reference management software.